Microsoft Excel integration

 Data streams enable the streaming of real time data into an Excel worksheet.

-Data streams are enabled purely by javascript and do not require any other server component to be installed, unlike Excel’s RTD (Real Time Data) functionality.
+Data streams are enabled purely by JavaScript and do not require any other server component to be installed, unlike Excel’s RTD (Real Time Data) functionality.

-The createDataStream function takes a target cell range, a function and an optional update interval (defaults to one second).
+The createDataStream function takes a target cell range, a function, and an optional update interval (defaults to one second).
 This function is called after each interval and returns a value that is used to update the target cell range.

-const dataStream = worksheet.createDataStream('API_OUTPUT', async (): Promise<CellValue> => {
+const restApiDataStream = restApiDataStreamTargetCellRange.createDataStream(async (): Promise<CellValue> => {

-// Retrieve data from API endpoint
+// Retrieve data from API endpoint and update the target cell range with the response data

-const response = await fetch(apiDataEndpointUrl, {
+const response = await fetch(apiDataEndpointUrl);

 if (!response.ok) {